Komal01/PyJaipur-Summer-of-Algorithm/README.md

 # PyJaipur-Summer-of-Algorithm
-This repository contains assignments for weekly proposed machine learning track.
+This repository contains assignments for Machine learning track.